 Lately my reading has listed heavily toward young adult fiction.
 Never mind why.
 All you need to know is that the latest representative of this genre to sail through here was Ship Breaker by Paolo Bacigalupi.

-The moment I heard that title – over the phone, from my daughter – I knew what the story would be about.
+The moment I heard that title I knew what the story would be about.
 I knew, because I’d recently read The Outlaw Sea: A World of Freedom, Chaos, and Crime, by William Langewiesche which included “The Shipbreakers”, his story, originally written for The Atlantic Monthly, about hulks being torn apart on an Indian beach.
 A story that perfectly encapsulates our modern dilemma: all that is wrong with the world, combined with all the reasons that what is wrong with the world cannot be fixed.

 For the record, I fell in love with Langewiesche when, wowed by his book about adventure and catastrophe on or beside the sea, I Googled him and found this photo.
 I fell out of love with him when I heard he was writing a book about “the miracle on the Hudson.”
 I subsequently fell back in love with him upon reading this Time interview, which reassured me that one of my favorite writers hadn’t sold out to media hype and sentimentality.